slavenf/Programming-ARM-from-Scratch/README.md

 # Programming ARM from Scratch

-This is a collection of examples written by myself that show how to program ARM microcontrollers from scratch.
+This is a collection of examples that show how to program ARM microcontrollers from scratch.

 The examples show how to do bare-metal programming in assembly language, how to write linker scripts, how to write GNU makefiles and how to switch